succinctlabs/tendermintx/README.md

 10. Open the code for your fork of `TendermintX` again.

-11. Update `contracts/.env` accoridng to `contracts/.env.example`.
+11. Update `contracts/.env` according to `contracts/.env.example`.
 Note: The genesis parameters are typically sourced from a recent header from your Tendermint chain.

 12. Deploy your `TendermintX` contract and initialize it with your function ID & genesis parameters using the commands below.
 ```